Back to the blog

 • Positional maneuvering

-These are often underdeveloped in players who have always relied on early fireworks.
+Some of these are less developed in players who have always just relied on opening fireworks.

 Should You Base Your Opening Repertoire on Gambits?

 Gambits can be unstable.
-If the tactics don’t work, you’re down material in a worse position.
-Against stronger or well-prepared opponents, gambit players may find themselves “rolling the dice” too often.
+If those tactics don’t pay off, you’re down material in a worse position.
+Playing gambits vs stronger or well-prepared opponents we might “play dice” too often.

 Below 1600